-When I first started ratio baking at the beginning of the year, I worried about the ingredients I would need.
+When I first started ratio baking in 2019, I worried about the ingredients I would need.
 Without a recipe with a handy list, it was hard to know exactly what to use.
 And, as I later found out, to remember to add it.

 Beyond that there’s little guidance.
 Though if you’ve spent some time following recipes, you’ll have a good idea of what else you need, like vanilla extract and baking powder.
 My first chocolate cake was a bit of a disaster.
 I added too much cocoa powder and completely forgot vanilla extract and baking powder.

 Over time, it’s gotten easier to remember everything, and it helps to keep things simple.
-I haven’t experimented too much yet, which makes it easy to pull together a simple list of ingredients.
+I haven’t experimented too wildly yet, which makes it easy to pull together a simple list of ingredients.
 Even better, they’re commonly stocked so, chances are, you could whip something up right now!
+Stress baking, anyone?